Import data using Spark

 INSERT INTO selectdb_tbl SELECT emp_no, birth_date, first_name, last_name, gender, hire_date FROM mysql_tbl;

-3. After the Spark task is complete, log on to the ApsaraDB for SelectDB console to view the data that is imported by using Spark.
+3. After the job completes, log on to the ApsaraDB for SelectDB console to verify the imported data.

 bin/spark-shell